FooBarShebang/codecs_lib/Documentation/References/UD001_cobs_reference.md

 * The module should implement the strict COBS encoding and decoding using Python programming language without concerns for the package delimiters
 * The encoder should not add the package delimiters to the encoded data, when required the delimiter will be added by another piece of software
 * The decoder should ignore the leading and trailing package delimiters
-* Both the encoder and decoder should accept a byte-string as the input and return a byte-string
+* Both the encoder and decoder should accept a byte-string or bytes array as the input and return a byte-string

 The complete requirements list can be found in [RE001](../Requirements/RE001_cobs_requirements.md) document.